Menu

 Data type Description

-CHAR(size) A FIXED length string (can contain letters, numbers, and special characters).
-The size parameter specifies the column length in characters - can be from 0 to 255.
-Default is 1
+CHAR(size) A fixed-length string (can contain letters, numbers, and special characters). size specifies the column length in characters, from 0 to 255.
+Default size is 1

-VARCHAR(size) A VARIABLE length string (can contain letters, numbers, and special characters).
-The size parameter specifies the maximum string length in characters - can be from 0 to 65535
+VARCHAR(size) A variable-length string (can contain letters, numbers, and special characters). size specifies the maximum column length in characters, from 0 to 65535

-BINARY(size) Equal to CHAR(), but stores binary byte strings.
-The size parameter specifies the column length in bytes.
-Default is 1
+BINARY(size) Similar to CHAR(), but stores binary byte strings. size specifies the column length in bytes.
+Default size is 1

-VARBINARY(size) Equal to VARCHAR(), but stores binary byte strings.
-The size parameter specifies the maximum column length in bytes.
+VARBINARY(size) Similar to VARCHAR(), but stores binary byte strings. size specifies the maximum column length in bytes.

-TINYTEXT Holds a string with a maximum length of 255 characters
+TINYBLOB A BLOB column with a maximum length of 255 bytes

-MEDIUMTEXT Holds a string with a maximum length of 16,777,215 characters
+MEDIUMTEXT A TEXT column with a maximum length of 16777215 characters

 ENUM(val1, val2, val3, ...)
-A string object that can have only one value, chosen from a list of possible values.
-You can list up to 65535 values in an ENUM list.
-If a value is inserted that is not in the list, a blank value will be inserted.
-The values are sorted in the order you enter them
+A string object that can have only one value, chosen from the list of possible values (val1, val2, val3,..).
+You can list up to 65535 values.
+If a value is inserted that is not in the list, a blank value will be inserted

 SET(val1, val2, val3, ...)
-A string object that can have 0 or more values, chosen from a list of possible values.
-You can list up to 64 values in a SET list
+A string object that can have zero or more values, chosen from the list of possible values (val1, val2, val3,..).
+You can list up to 64 values

 Numeric Data Types